amwodard4140/Azure-Sentinel-SOC-Homelab/04-Log-Collection-And-KQL/README.md

 ## Analyzing the Event Data

-The query results confirmed that the failed authentication attempts generated on the Windows endpoint were successfully collected by Azure and available for investigation in Log Analytics.
+The KQL results confirmed that the failed authentication attempts generated on the Windows endpoint were successfully collected and available for investigation in Log Analytics.

 The results showed: